Commodore 16: Description

 Outwardly the C16 resembles the VIC-20 and the Commodore 64, but with a dark-gray or dark-brown case and light-gray keys.
-The keyboard layout differs slightly from the earlier models, adding an escape key and four cursor keys replacing the shifted-key arrangement the C-64 and VIC inherited from the PET series.
+The keyboard layout differs slightly from the earlier models, adding an escape key and four cursor keys replacing the shifted-key arrangement the C64 and VIC-20 inherited from the PET series.
 The C16 is in some respects faster than the Commodore 64 and VIC-20; the processor runs at a speed roughly 75% faster, and the BASIC interpreter contains dedicated graphics commands, making drawing images considerably faster.

 The system was designed around the TED chip which included NTSC and PAL video, sound and DRAM refresh functionality.
 Though according to the designer it "was supposed to be as close to a single-chip computer as we could get in the 1980s," the CPU, RAM, ROM and some glue logic were still on their own separate chips.
 (This was considerably less integrated than microcontrollers of the day, but those did not generally offer video and sound functionality.)

 The C16 has 16 KB of RAM with 12 KB available to its built-in BASIC interpreter.
 The TED chip offered a palette of 121 colors, which was considerably more than the 16 colors available on the Commodore 64's VIC-II video chip, but it lacked the VIC-II's sprites and the sound capabilities were not as advanced as the SID also used in the Commodore 64.

-From a practical user's point of view, three tangible features the C16 lacks are a modem port and VIC-20/C64-compatible Datasette and game ports.
-Commodore sold a C16-family-specific Datassette (the Commodore 1531) and joysticks, but the pins are identical to those used on the Commodore 64, so can be used with a simple adapter, in fact Commodore themselves sold Commodore 16 models with C2N datasettes designed for the Commodore 64 with adapters after the initial production run.
+From a practical user's point of view, three tangible features the C16 lacks are a modem port, a VIC-20/C64-compatible Datasette and game ports.
+Commodore sold a C16-family-specific Datassette (the Commodore 1531) and joysticks, but the pins are identical to those used on the Commodore 64, so it can be used with a simple adapter, in fact Commodore themselves sold Commodore 16 models with C2N datasettes designed for the Commodore 64 with adapters after the initial production run.
 The reason for changing the joystick ports was to reduce size.
 The C16's serial port (Commodore's proprietary "serial CBM-488 bus", was a variation of the Commodore PET IEEE interface as used on the VIC-20 and Commodore 64, which meant that printers and disk drives were interchangeable with the older machines.
 As it was a serial interface, modems could be connected with a suitable interface.
 Partially for cost reasons, the user port, designed for modems and other devices, was omitted from the C16 (although the connections for it were still present on the system board).
 Despite costing less than the Plus/4, the C16's keyboard was higher quality and easier to type on.